 History & Modern Uses

 Sapphires are believed to have been discovered as far back as the 7th century BC!
 The name “sapphire” likely originated from the ancient Greek word sappheiros, which probably referred to both sapphires and lapis lazuli.
 It is believed that Sri Lanka acted as the primary source for sapphires during these ancient times, with the stones being distributed all across Europe, Africa, & Asia via the Silk Road.
 This distribution leads the gems to land in the hands of royalty all across Europe.
 Sapphires were believed to protect from harm, making them a popular gem among rulers and royal members.
 Even today, the royal family houses a collection including many large sapphires.
 The famous and common deep blue color of many sapphires has also long been associated with the heavens.
-Important Christian religious figures such as priests and cardinals have worn sapphires to show their devotion to God, and the stone is one of the few gemstones mentioned in the Bible.
+Important Christian religious figures have worn sapphires to show their devotion to God, and the stone is one of the few gemstones mentioned in the Bible.
 Sapphires have also held historical importance in Judaism, Buddhism, and other religions, astrology, alchemy, and ancient medical purposes.

 One of the most famous engagement rings in the world belonged to the late Princess Diana.
 Prince Charles proposed to Princess "Di" with the ring in 1981.
 This gorgeous ring with a 12ct Ceylon blue sapphire and a 6 carats diamond halo now belongs to Kate Middleton but carries on the legacy and meaning Princess Diana left behind.
 Princess Diana was known for being unconventional and breaking norms, just like she did when she picked out her ring from the royal jeweler's catalog rather than having her ring design commissioned.
 Many rings have been made that were inspired by Princess Diana's, and we are excited to be working on our own twist of the Princess Diana ring!
 In addition, we've now released some of our classic designs with blue Chatham sapphire center stones as an homage to Lady Di's engagement ring!
 Our "Ophelia" design has a stunning 8x6mm Chatham blue sapphire center stone and diamond accents.